mrtycjan/Vector2d/README.md

 First choose implementation language according with yours.

 ### For C++
-Download Vector2d.h and Vector2d.cpp and paste file into your project directory.
+Download and paste Vector2d.cpp and Vector2d.h files from C++ folder into your project directory.
 In first lines of code add a preprocesor directive
 ```cpp
 #include "Vector2d.h"
 ```